jzisser9/bettermending/README.md

 A fork of the bettermending Minecraft plugin by hornta.

 This version of bettermending expands the list of valid repairable items when an Experience Orb is picked up.
-Now, items in the player's hotbar are also eligible for repair if they have the mending enchant.
-This makes it so you don't have to swap held items when picking up an experience orb.
+Now, any item in the player's inventory with the Mending enchantment will be eligible for repair when an XP orb is picked up.

 # bettermending
 Improve the Mending mechanic by only mending damaged items while still keeping the native logic.